10 New Year’s Resolution ideas for Freelancers and Contractors

 For anyone who finds you online, they’re going to be judging you based on your website.
 How professional it is will make the difference between you gaining a client or not.

 Make sure that what you offer is clear, that your site does not take too long to load and that everything is easy to understand and navigate.
 If you have an online portfolio, make sure it’s updated with some recent examples.

 Does your colour scheme convey who you are as a brand?
 Have a think about what you would like your colours and tone of voice to symbolise.

 If you find it difficult to objectively evaluate your website and your personal brand, ask a friend if they will look and offer some constructive criticism.

 Sometimes we underestimate just how effective being organised is.
 Being organised can help you save time, avoid distractions, reduce stress, improve focus and stop you feeling overwhelmed.

 We might think we don’t have the time or believe we aren’t wired to be organised, but what it often comes down to is building new habits.

-Maybe in 2021 you could make spending 15 minutes each morning organising your day, or 10 minutes every day organising your office and paperwork, a habit.
+Maybe you could make spending 15 minutes each morning organising your day, or 10 minutes every day organising your office and paperwork, a habit.

 Research suggests that it takes 66 days to form a new habit (1), so be prepared to stick with it for a while before it becomes second nature.